 THE RANGES AND CLASSIFICATIONS ARE LISTED BELOW:• Worth less than $50: Class C Misdemeanor • Worth between $50-$500: Class B Misdemeanor • Worth between $500-$1500: Class A Misdemeanor • Worth between $1,500-$20,000: State Jail Felony • Worth between $20,000-$100,000: Third Degree Felony • Worth between $100,000-$200,000: Second Degree Felony • Worth $200,000 or more: First Degree Felony

-The biggest factor in your case will be how the value of the stolen property is determined, and Lawrence Law Firm, PLLC has the resources and theft defense skills to argue it down.
+The biggest factor in your case will be how the value of the stolen property is determined, and The Fort Bend Criminal Defense Attorney Law Firm has the resources and theft defense skills to argue it down.
 (Please note that the District Attorney prosecutes cases much harder if the defendant is a public servant or government employee.)